libp2p/docs/content/concepts/transport.md

 In principle, the WebTransport protocol would even allow running the WebTransport handshake and the Noise handshake in parallel.
-However, this is currently not possible in Chrome due to a bug in its WebTransport implementation.
+However, this is currently not possible in since the [browser API doesn't allow](https://github.com/w3c/webtransport/issues/409) that yet.

 ### WebTransport in libp2p